mini-box/dcdc-usb/readme.txt

 Usage:

-dcdc-usb with no parameters will display the current output voltage. dcdc-usb -a will display all settings from the device. dcdc-usb -v 20.50 will set the output voltage to 20.5V.
+dcdc-usb with no parameters will display the current output voltage. sudo dcdc-usb -a will display all settings from the device. sudo dcdc-usb -v 20.50 will set the output voltage to 20.5V.